davidhu2006/cs246e-notes/Notes/problem_17.md

 - **erase** - remove the item pointer to by an iterator, return an iterator to the point of erasure
 - **emplace** - like insert but takes constructor args

 BUT - that means there is a problem with `push_back`.
-If `increaseCap` successfully reallocates and placement new (constructor) throws, there vector is the same but the iterators were invalidated! (and we claimed that this method offer a strong guarantee, not so strong now isn't it???)
+If `increaseCap` successfully reallocates and placement new (constructor) throws, the vector is the same but the iterators were invalidated! (and we claimed that this method offer a strong guarantee, not so strong now isn't it???)

 This is really tricky.
 A general rule of thumb (in programming only, not during exams) is to deal with the hard stuffs first.
 - General technique for exception safety: Do the unsafe things first.